 Slow for Students aims to create a safer environment around schools for students by promoting safe driving near schools and reducing speed limits.
-In doing so, the City strives to give students the option to safely walk and bike to school and have a healthier lifestyle.
+In doing so, and have a healthier lifestyle.

 Slow for Students is an extension of the Safe Streets San Mateo effort.

 Help promote safety near schools by sharing or posting the Slow for Students materials provided at the bottom of this page or sharing our social posts (Instagram, Facebook, Twitter, Nextdoor) on your own social channels.
 Enter #SlowforStudents in your social search engines, and like and share to let your family and friends know you support Slow for Students.

 Any resident can get involved by reducing speeds when driving near schools and being aware of pedestrians and bicyclists while driving.

 To ensure a safe environment for students, speed limits around schools are being lowered to 15 and 25 miles per hour (mph).
 Qualifying streets within 500 feet of the school will have a 15 mph speed limit and streets within 500-1000 feet from a school will have a 25 mph speed limit.

 The Public Works Department is rolling out new speed limit signs in three phases.
 Notifications with construction information will be sent to schools and residents near schools at the beginning of each phase.

 Phase 1 - Public Elementary and Middle Schools (completed)